Ginger, Peanuts, and Scallions in Tea – Is it Too Good to be True?

 As the vice president of the Gongcheng Yao Autonomous County Oil Tea Association and a provincial-level inheritor of the national intangible cultural heritage project, I have been learning how to make oil tea since childhood.
 My experience is that “Gongcheng Oil Tea” is very particular about its ingredients and preparation method.
 Its characteristic lies in the “beating,” which produces a flavor distinctly different from “infused,” “steeped,” “cooked,” or “boiled” tea.
 Let's learn together how to make “Gongcheng Oil Tea”!

 Step 1: Prepare the Ingredients.
-“Gongcheng Oil Tea” uses large-leaf green tea as the main ingredient, generally selecting leaves picked during the Qingming and Grain Rain seasons.
+“Gongcheng Oil Tea” uses large-leaf as the main ingredient, generally selecting leaves picked during the Qingming and Grain Rain seasons.
 The leaf tips and branches are picked together and then go through the processes of fixation, rolling, spreading, drying, and storage to become dry tea.
 The key step here is quick spreading to avoid fermentation.
 The amount of tea used depends on the number of people drinking oil tea; typically, 20-30 grams per person per meal is enough.
 The amount of ginger used is 15-20 grams.
 Other ingredients include peanuts, garlic, scallions, and an appropriate amount of salt.

 Ginger, Peanuts, and Scallions in Tea – Is it Too Good to be True?-4